evidentlyai/evidently/README.md

 ## 2. Reports: interactive dashboards

 > **Note**
 > We added a new Report object starting from v0.1.57.dev0.
 Reports unite the functionality of Dashboards and JSON profiles with a new, cleaner API.
-You can still use the old [Dashboards API](https://docs.evidentlyai.com/features/dashboards/generate_dashboards) but it will soon be depreciated.
+The old Dashboards API is deprecated and will be removed.

 ![Report example](docs/images/evidently_reports_main-min.png)